Who is this for?

 The nominator is responsible for compiling the required documents.
 Nominators may request guidance from their Divisional Awards Office or the Office of the Vice-President, Research and Innovation (OVPRI).

-President’s Impact Award nominations for impacts related to public policy may be simultaneously considered for the Carolyn Tuohy Impact on Public Policy Award, one of the University of Toronto Awards of Excellence, which is adjudicated alongside the President’s Impact Award and may be won concurrently.
+President’s Impact Award nominations of individual faculty for impacts related to public policy may be simultaneously considered for the Carolyn Tuohy Impact on Public Policy Award, one of the University of Toronto Awards of Excellence, which is adjudicated alongside the President’s Impact Award and may be won concurrently.

 To request that a nomination be considered for both awards, nominators can check a box in the online nomination form.
 No additional materials are necessary, but nominators should note that the Carolyn Tuohy Impact on Public Policy Award selection criteria include “academic excellence as a teacher and scholar”.
 Therefore, both teaching and scholarship should be addressed in nominations to be considered for both awards.

-Completed nominations will be reviewed by a Selection Committee assembled and chaired by the Vice-President, Research and Innovation, and Strategic Initiatives.
+Completed nominations will be reviewed by a Selection Committee assembled and chaired by the Associate Vice-President, Research.

-The Selection Committee shall be composed of up to six internal U of T members, one alumna/alumnus, and one or two member(s) from other institutions.
+The Selection Committee shall be composed of up to six internal U of T members and one or two member(s) from other institutions.
 The membership of the Committee shall be made up of distinguished researchers and practitioners and shall be as broadly-based and diverse as possible.
 Past President’s Impact Award Laureates may be invited to serve as internal review committee members.

 The Selection Committee will evaluate all nominees on the basis of clear and demonstrated evidence of significant impact of their research beyond academia.
 The following three broad criteria will be considered.